cleanlab/ood-detection-benchmarks/README.md

 [src/experiments/OOD/0_Train_Models.ipynb](https://github.com/JohnsonKuan/ood-detection-benchmarks/blob/main/src/experiments/OOD/0_Train_Models.ipynb)

-Note that we use 2 neural net architectures below with AutoGluon and each use different backend:
+Note that we use 2 neural net architectures below with AutoGluon and each use different backends:

-- Swin swin_base_patch4_window7_224 (torch backend)
+- swin_base_patch4_window7_224 (torch backend)
 - resnet50_v1 (mxnet backend)

 We use mxnet backend for resnet50 because there is a bug with the torch backend version.